Dr Shuttleworth is involved with the following:

 Sponsors and collaborators

-Ian Shuttleworth's computational investigations are supported by the Engineering and Physical Science Research Council (EPSRC), and he is an active member of the UK's Materials Chemistry Consortium (https://www.ucl.ac.uk/klmc/mcc/).
+Ian Shuttleworth's computational investigations are supported by the Engineering and Physical Science Research Council (EPSRC), and he is a member of the UK's Materials Chemistry Consortium (https://www.ucl.ac.uk/klmc/mcc/).

 SHUTTLEWORTH, I.G., 2017.
 Development of the ReaxFF reactive force-field description of gold oxides.
 The Journal of Physical Chemistry C, 121 (45), pp. 25255-25270.
 ISSN 1932-7447